thorpej/CoPicoVision/README.md

 I've updated the schematic and PCB to fix the swapped controller bug in the rev 0.1 boards, and bumped the revision to 0.2.

+I've also built up the audio section of the board and confirmed that it works.
+It's not ideal, though:
+* The footprint for the resistor in the emitter-follower is wrong, so even the relatively-small 1/2 watt resistor I spec'd doesn't quite fit.
+* I should have put a current-limiting resistor between the SN76489AN and the emitter-follower.
+It works as it is, but the current setup has the SN76489AN sourcing more current than it really ought to.
+(Maybe I should have just used a 2N7000 in a source-follower configuration instead?)
+* The output is pretty noisy.
+It's not _distorted_, but there's hiss and other audio artifacts.
+I remember the original ColecoVision being this way, but always assumed it was the fault of the RF modulator.
+I may bodge in a passive low-pass filter to cut down on the noise.

 ### Update - Oct 11, 2024
 Built up the controller section and played some Donkey Kong!
 I did make a mistake on the controller section, however.
 Controller 1 and 2 are